 The main character is a fallen angel named Bob.
 Bob has been lured to Earth as part of the Devil's intricate plot to suck the planet into hell.
 Bob possesses the unique skill of being able to jump into the bodies of humans and take control of them.
-Messiah is part puzzle solving, part action game, and part platformer.
+Part of the newly-expanding late-90s trend of merging genres, Messiah is part puzzle solving, part action game, and part platformer.

 The game introduced scalable changing of polygon detail, called Tessellation.
 Before, characters in the games were stored as static polygons-figures.
-Marketing materials stated the RTDAT (Real-time Deformation and Tesselation) engine could render unlimited detail, audio tracks, animation frames and level sizes, which was obviously only true up to a point - several years of delays meant that upon the game's release in 2000, the graphics that would've been mindblowingly detailed in 1998, had almost been caught up by traditional methods.
+Marketing materials stated the RTDAT (Real-time Deformation and Tesselation) engine could render unlimited detail, audio tracks, animation frames and level sizes, which was obviously only true up to a point.
+Several years of delays meant that, upon the game's release in 2000, the graphics that would have an unprecedented level of detail in 1998 had almost been caught up by traditional methods.

 The game-developer does not have to crop down the quality of certain elements for the sake of the framerate for each loaded level, but he could model every element of the game in an unseen high rate of polygons before it would be compressed.

 During the gameplay the player would not experience a slowdown.

 True volumetric lighting and also texture video streaming made for novel effects inside the game: "film"-footage in the background, a stripper dancing, advertisements, etc.

 When Messiah was published there was nothing in the market that could compete technology-wise, and it looked like nothing people saw on their computers rendered in real time.

 Still, the game was under-appreciated and underrated, partially since many people seemed not to relate with the main character and the humor.